 CIA.
 KGB.
 MSS.
-All acronyms that anyone familiar with the intelligence world would know (and for those who may not be familiar, they are: Central Intelligence Agency — United States, Komitet gosudarstvennoy bezopasnosti – Soviet Union/Russia, and the Ministry for State Security — China), and all well-represented in the modern media.
+All acronyms that anyone familiar with the intelligence world would know.
+(For those who may not be familiar, they stand for: Central Intelligence Agency — United States, Komitet Gosudarstvennoy Bezopasnosti — Soviet Union/Russia, and the Ministry for State Security — China).
+They are all well-represented in the modern media.

-But what about the lesser-known, more obscure intelligence apparatus out there and in history?
-Some had a definitive intel mission, while others are more “grey area,” but all served the purpose of providing commanders and policymakers a clear picture of a given situation.
+But what about the lesser-known, more obscure intelligence apparatuses out there and throughout history?
+Some had a definitive intel mission, while others were more of a “grey area.”
+But they all served the purpose of providing commanders and policymakers with a clear picture of a given situation.

 This is the first of a series of articles that will introduce and discuss these units, from ancient to modern times.

-The gathering of intelligence for tactical, strategic, and political purpose dates back to biblical times.
-According to the Old Testament of the Bible (Joshua 2), in preparation for an attack on the city of Jericho: “Then Joshua son of Nun secretly sent two spies from Shittim.
+The gathering of intelligence for tactical, strategic, and political purposes dates back to biblical times.
+According to the Old Testament (Joshua 2), in preparation for an attack on the city of Jericho: “Then Joshua son of Nun secretly sent two spies from Shittim.
 ‘Go, look over the land,’ he said, ‘especially Jericho.’
 So they went and entered the house of a prostitute named Rahab and stayed there.”